POF-AC/POFToolBox/README.md

 http://www.asahi-kasei.co.jp/ake-mate/pof/en/product/data-communication.html

+Be aware that these data are not provided by Asahi nor are they involved in this project.
+The data were obtained from a far field measurement at the POF-AC and may contain errors.

-Download and unpack the file AsahiDB1000.tar.bz2 from the folder scatterfiles.
+Unpack the file AsahiDB1000.tar.bz2 from the folder scatterfiles.
 The path to the scatterfiles has to be considered in the source code.

 C. Compiling the model and working with it
 ---------------------------------------